Frequently Asked Questions about earning College Credit while still in High School. PDF Version

 - IB provides courses in a variety of subjects tied to the international curriculum.
 IB requires that a student pass the IB exam to earn college credit.
 The amount of credit awarded is dependent upon the student’s score and the college or university acceptance requirement.
 A fee is charged to take the exam.

 - EC students pay tuition and fees to the institution they attend and must provide their own transportation to the university campus.
 Credit is posted to a college transcript.
 Students may request that credit be posted to their high school transcript.

 Weber State University offers the EDGE Scholarship to any student who has earned 12 concurrent credits and has maintained a 3.0 GPA on their college transcript.
-This scholarship is worth $1000 per semester scholarship is for full-time students (must register for a minimum of 12 credits at WSU) and is renewable if a 2.5 college CPA is maintained.
+This scholarship is worth $1000 per semester and is for full-time students (must register for a minimum of 12 credits at WSU).
+The scholarship is renewable if a 2.5 college GPA is maintained.
 For more information, visit www.weber.edu/concurrentenrollmentedge.